-Daniel Flannery is an American artist and storyteller, conceptualist, producer, theatre director, scenographer, film/television director, director of photography and lighting designer.
+Daniel Flannery is an American artist and storyteller, conceptualist, content creator, producer, theatre director, scenographer, film/television director, director of photography and lighting designer.
 Flannery has created award-winning visual, aural, theatrical and media productions around the world.
 He is regarded as a Visual Maestro and recognized for being a visionary and pioneer of emerging entertainment technologies.

 Born and raised in New York, Flannery began his career in theatre and television at a very young age.
 His education and training in New York City was key to his successful career path.
 Today Flannery is actively engaged in creating and developing original content for live productions, new media, film and television.